-Section 6662 provides a penalty for the underpayment of estate tax of \$5,000 or more when the underpayment is attributable to valuation understatements.
+Section 6662 provides penalties for underpayments of estate taxes of \$5,000 or more that are attributable to valuation understatements.
 A valuation understatement occurs when the value of property reported on Form 706 is 50 percent or less of the actual value of the property.